Senior Fellows

 Brent LagerBrent Lager started Uncover KC (UKC) in 2013 to build a bridge between those who want to improve their community and those who need help doing so.
 Since then, UKC has recruited over 85,000 volunteers and helped them complete more than 251,000 service hours, leading to $8.4 million in valued impact for local nonprofits.
 In 2024, Uncover launched its first two affiliates — Uncover Volusia County (Florida) & Uncover Garden Empire (New Jersey) — to begin its national network.
 Beyond his nonprofit work, Mr. Lager has also served as an adjunct professor at the William Jewell College Pryor Center for Leadership Development and holds a Minor in Spanish, a Bachelor’s degree in journalism, and a Master’s of Education in journalism and English from the University of Missouri-Columbia.

-Jane Lampo, EdD, CFRE recently retired from her position as Vice President of Institutional Advancement at the Kansas City University of Medicine and Biosciences where she oversaw all fundraising and alumni activities.
+Jane retired from her position as Vice President of Institutional Advancement at the Kansas City University, formerly Kansas City University of Medicine and Biosciences, in 2021 where she oversaw all fundraising and alumni activities.

-A Certified Fund Raising Executive, Jane is an adjunct professor in the UMKC’s Nonprofit Leadership Program teaching classes on major gift and planned gift solicitation.
-She is an active member and former board member of AFP, the Mid-America Planned Giving Council (recently renamed Mid-America Charitable Gift Planners), CGP (national association of Charitable Gift Planners) and the Kansas City Estate Planning Society.
-She also serves on the Kansas City Estate Planning Society Symposium committee.
+A Certified Fund Raising Executive, Jane was an adjunct professor in the UMKC’s Nonprofit Leadership Program for over ten years, teaching classes on major gift and planned gift solicitation.
+She is an active member and former board member of Association of Fundraising Professionals (AFP), the Mid-America Charitable Gift Planning Council (MAGCP), and CGP (national association of Charitable Gift Planners.
+In addition, she served on the Kansas City Estate Planning Society Symposium committee for ten years.

 S. Marie McCarther, UMKC School of Education